 Easy keto strawberry ice cream that doesn’t require an ice cream maker.
-Creamy and eggless, this no-cook recipe is truly easy and so delicious.
+Made with cream cheese, this no-cook recipe is truly easy and so delicious.

 This delicious ice cream is made without an ice cream maker.
 It's a truly easy recipe - it's eggless, it requires no cooking, and it only contains four simple ingredients.

 However, if you want it to be frozen enough that you can scoop it out, this keto strawberry ice cream does require a time commitment of about four hours.
 And you should also be there to occasionally stir the mixture.
-So it’s a good recipe to make when you’re home anyway.
+So it's a good recipe to make when you're home anyway.
 I like to make it on the weekend, and my kids love helping me!

 Why bother with making homemade ice cream?

-It’s true that these days you can get low-carb ice creams fairly easily at the store.
-But looking at their ingredients list, I still prefer to make this wholesome, additive-free homemade recipe!
-And since it’s so easy to make, I really don’t mind the extra effort.
-It’s a fun weekend activity for the kids.
+It's true that these days you can get low-carb ice creams fairly easily at the store.
+But looking at their ingredients list, I still prefer to make this simple homemade recipe!
+And since it's so easy to make, I really don't mind the extra effort.
+It's a fun weekend activity for the kids.

 The ingredients needed for this recipe